lsbardel/python-stdnet/sources/api/models.txt

 Model and Query API
 ============================

 The *object-data mapper* (ODM) is the core of the library.
 It defines an API for mapping data in the backend key-value store to objects in Python.
-It'is name is closely related to
+Its name is closely related to
 `object relational Mapping <http://en.wikipedia.org/wiki/Object-relational_mapping>`_ (ORM), a programming technique for converting data between incompatible type systems in traditional `relational databases <http://en.wikipedia.org/wiki/Relational_database>`_